bringauto/mission-module/README.md

 It provides communication between

 1. Autonomy device - the driving component of the car.
-2. Cloud - a component providing interface giving the end user to control the car's mission.
+2. Cloud - a component providing an interface giving the end user to control the car's mission.

 For a detailed description of the inner workings, see the [Mission Module documentation](./docs/mission_module.md).